Huntonion/guessingGame/README.md

 This is a project involing a robot called Link that utilizes ROS to recognize human speech and act according to certain input phrases.

 ## Installation
+requirements:
+- ROS Noetic
+- Vosk

+this application depends on vosk to recognize speech, therefore installing vosk is necessary, so just follow the steps at https://github.com/alphacep/ros-vosk

 first clone the git
 ```